sonatype-nexus-community/nancy/README.md

 You can see the v1.2.1 is replaced with v1.3.2.

 Finally, you may want to submit a PR to the project with the vulnerable dependency (to fix the issues you reported earlier) in a new release of the direct dependency.
-Even better, also tell them about `nancy` and maybe then will add `nancy` to their own CI system.
+Even better, also tell them about `nancy` and maybe they will add `nancy` to their own CI system.

 Yet another resolution, if no other options make sense, is to knowingly ignore the vulnerability.
 This may be the best